Maia-Everett/lintian.eu/_posts/2023-12-30-warcraft-retrospective-8.md

 * [Alleria](https://warcraft.wiki.gg/wiki/Alleria_Windrunner) is an elven ranger of Quel'Thalas who hates the orcs and is now hunting the Bleeding Hollow clan, and that's about it.
 Her surname isn't mentioned.
 * [Danath](https://warcraft.wiki.gg/wiki/Danath_Trollbane) is a Stromgarde mercenary captain and hero of the Second War turned overseer over the orc camps at New Stormwind.
 This is the first mention that there *is* a New Stormwind.
 Danath's surname isn't mentioned either.
 * [Turalyon](https://warcraft.wiki.gg/wiki/Turalyon) is a former knight of Lordaeron trained as a paladin by Uther.
 He was among Lothar's entourage during the ambush at Blackrock Spire and regrets not saving him.
-* [Kurdran](https://warcraft.wiki.gg/wiki/Kurdran_Wildhammer) is also a hero of the Second War, having slain nine dragons atop his gryphon [Sky'rie](https://warcraft.wiki.gg/wiki/Sky'ree) *[sic]*.
+* [Kurdran](https://warcraft.wiki.gg/wiki/Kurdran_Wildhammer) is also a hero of the Second War, a dwarven rider who slew nine dragons atop his gryphon [Sky'rie](https://warcraft.wiki.gg/wiki/Sky'ree) *[sic]*.
 His surname is --- you guessed it --- not mentioned either.

 All these characters and the [group](https://warcraft.wiki.gg/wiki/Sons_of_Lothar) they belong to will later become vastly important to the overall setting.
 Some more than others.